 Clinical trials performed in the Breast Imaging Division have led to important innovative discoveries.
 Digital mammography was found to be more sensitive than film mammography for cancer detection in women with dense breasts (ACRIN DMIST 6652).
-This has led to widespread use of digital mammography in more than 85 percent of facilities in the country.
+This led to widespread use of digital mammography in more than 85 percent of facilities in the country.

 Moreover, studies here determined that by combining screening ultrasound and digital mammography, 46 percent more cancers were detected than with mammography alone in women with dense breasts and other factors increasing their risk of developing breast cancer (ACRIN 6666).
 This study also revealed that even more early cancers could be found in this group of women by utilizing MRI for screening.

-This Division also participated in the multicenter trial that led to FDA approval of breast tomosynthesis, a 3-D mammogram with exquisite detail that has the advantage of increasing the cancer detection rate and decreasing the recall rate (false positives) with screening.
+Our division also participated in the multicenter trial that led to FDA approval of breast tomosynthesis, a 3-D mammogram with exquisite detail that has the advantage of increasing the cancer detection rate and decreasing the recall rate (false positives) with screening.
 Tomosynthesis is also quite useful for diagnostic mammography in women with an abnormal screening mammogram, breast lump, and/or nipple discharge.